Pitbull (rapper): Product endorsements

 On May 19, 2015, Pitbull launched a new radio channel on Sirius XM Radio, called Pitbull's Globalization Radio, which is centered around Rhythmic, Dance/EDM, and R&B/Hip-Hop product from artists from around the world.
 The artist celebrated the channel's debut with a private concert at New York City's Apollo Theater.
 In addition to launching his customized radio station, Pitbull also plans to launch a pair of projects with Endemol for digital television.

 In 2019, Pitbull joined Boost Mobile to create a series of advertisements to expand Boost Mobile to Spanish communities.
 The promotional single "Winning" featuring Yomil y El Dany from Pitbull's 2019 album "Libertad 548" was used in the Boost Mobile "Dale Más" advertising campaign that has been actively rolling out advertisements starring Pitbull and his backup dance group The Most Bad Ones.
 The song "Get Ready" by Pitbull featuring Blake Shelton was later added to the advertising campaign, also from the Pitbull album Libertad 548.

 On February 2, 2020, Pitbull was featured in a Super Bowl commercial for Super Bowl LIV, alongside Jennifer Lopez, DJ Khaled, Alex Rodriguez, and Steven Van Zandt.
 The commercial was produced to promote Hard Rock and its affiliations; the commercial premiered during the 2nd quarter of Super Bowl LIV.
 The commercial showcases the Seminole Hard Rock Hotel & Casino, which is also where the music video for "Get Ready" by Pitbull featuring Blake Shelton was filmed.
 The music video was released on February 10, 2020.

 Business activities

-Pitbull samples his Voli 305 vodka at a sampling station at the Blue Flame Restaurant in The Daytona hotel prior to the 2024 Daytona 500 while business partner Priscilla Perez looks on.
+Pitbull samples Voli 305 Vodka at The Daytona hotel prior to the 2024 Daytona 500.

-In 2011, Voli Vodka, LLC signs a partnership deal for equity shares with Pitbull.
-In 2016, Pitbill assumed ownership of Voli Vodka.
-Priscilla Perez [longtime friend and co-founder] is named CEO.
-At this time Voli Vodka is rebranded as Voli 305 Vodka, with "305" serving as an ode to Pitbull aka Mr. 305 and Miami's main area code.
-Voli 305 Vodka becomes the first super-premium handmade vodka in Miami, FL.
+In 2011, Pitbull signed an equity partnership deal with Voli Vodka.
+In 2016, he assumed ownership of the company, which rebranded as Voli 305 Vodka, with "305" being an ode to Pitbull's nickname, Mr. 305, and Miami's main area code.

 On January 15, 2021, it was announced that Pitbull became a co-owner of the NASCAR Cup Series team Trackhouse Racing.
 On February 14, 2025, Pitbull announced he ended his partnership with Trackhouse Racing.

 On August 15, 2023, it was announced that Pitbull became an investor of the restaurant chain Cilantro Taco Grill.